 The shape of the particles is defined using the aspect ratio, AR.
 In this study, AR is defined as the ratio of the horizontal to rotational axis of the particle.
-From the description of the simulated ice spheroids in Fig. 6, it is obvious that oblate (shaped like lentil) and prolate particles (shaped like rice) have AR larger and lower than 1.0, respectively, as z axis is selected to be the rotational axis.
-Using this principle, the representative value of sphericity S = 0.6 for oblate ice spheroids from Hogan et al. (2012) is calculated as AR = 1.67 in this study and therefore, this number was used as a reference value for the simulation plots (Fig. 7, Fig. 8 and Fig. 9a).
-In this work, we used S additionally to AR to compare retrieval results when the oblate and prolate shape assumption is used.
-S for oblates and prolates is found to be smaller than 1, while for spheres is equal to 1.
+From the description of the simulated ice spheroids in Fig. 6, it is obvious that oblate (shaped like lentil) and prolate particles (shaped like rice) have AR larger and lower than 1.0, respectively, as the z axis is selected to be the rotational axis.
+Using this principle, the representative value of sphericity S = 0.6 for oblate ice spheroids from Hogan et al. (2012) is calculated as AR = 1.67 in this study, and therefore this number was used as a reference value for the simulation plots (Figs. 7, 8, and 9a).
+In this work, we used S in addition to AR to compare retrieval results when the oblate and prolate shape assumption is used.
+S for oblates and prolates is found to be smaller than 1, while for spheres it is equal to 1.
 Here, all ice particles were assumed to fall with their maximum diameter aligned to the horizontal plane.
-Hence, all ice prolates (hereafter referred as horizontally aligned prolates or horizontally aligned prolate ice spheroids) are rotated 90° (mean canting angle) in the yz plane (Fig. 6), while ice oblates are not rotated (0° mean canting angle).
+Hence, all ice prolates (hereafter referred to as horizontally aligned prolates or horizontally aligned prolate ice spheroids) are rotated 90° (mean canting angle) in the y-z plane (Fig. 6), while ice oblates are not rotated (0° mean canting angle).
 The variability of the canting angle, i.e., the angle between the particle's major dimension and the horizontal plane, of the falling hydrometeors has been the topic of several studies.
-This value in nature is not so easy to estimate and thus, a standard deviation (e.g., $2^{\circ}-23^{\circ}$ as in Melnikov, 2017) is often additionally used.
-Here, we used a fixed standard deviation of 20° to describe the oscillations of the particles maximum dimension around the selected canting angle.
-Then the calculation of the scattering properties is performed using an adaptive integration technique for all possible particle's geometries, ignoring the Euler angles alpha and beta of the scattering orientation.
+This value in nature is not so easy to estimate, and thus a standard deviation (e.g., 2-23° as in Melnikov, 2017) is often additionally used.
+Here, we used a fixed standard deviation of 20° to describe the oscillations of the particles' maximum dimension around the selected canting angle.
+Then the calculation of the scattering properties is performed using an adaptive integration technique for all possible particle geometries, ignoring the Euler angles (α and β) of the scattering orientation.